TMS34010: Game console

+In 1987, TI demonstrated real-time 3D games with stereo sound effects on a personal computer, using a small TMS34010 adapter card called "The Flippy".
+The Flippy was designed as the basis of a game development system for consoles and as an IBM PC compatible gaming card in its own right.
+Texas Instruments engineer Michael Denio wrote The Adventures of Captain Pixel as a demo for the system.
+In 1988, he released a similar game, The Adventures of Captain Comic, as shareware for MS-DOS.

 TI made an unsuccessful effort in 1987 and 1988 to convince games makers such as Nintendo and Sega to write 3D games and create a new console market.
-In 1987 TI provided the first demonstration of true real-time 3D games with stereo sound effects on a personal computer (PC), using a small TMS34010 adapter card (called "The Flippy").
-The Flippy was designed as the basis of a game development system for consoles and as a PC gaming card in its own right.

 TMS34020

 The successor to the TMS34010, the TMS34020 (1988), provides several enhancements including an interface for a special graphics floating point coprocessor, the TMS34082 (1989).
-The primary function of the TMS34082 is to allow the TMS340 architecture to generate high quality three-dimensional (3D) graphics.
+The primary function of the TMS34082 is to allow the TMS340 architecture to generate high quality three-dimensional graphics.
 The performance level of 60 million vertices per second was advanced at the time.

-The TMS34020 was used in some arcade games, such as Revolution X (1994).
+The TMS34020 is used in at least two arcade video games: Revolution X (1994) and Battletoads Arcade (1994).

 The Rambrandt Amiga extension card from Progressive Peripherals & Software supported up to four TMS34020, for use in virtual reality simulations.